 - Timberlink has invested \$90 million in their mill in Tarpeena, South Australia, to increase production of softwood products such as timber framing.
 A new contra flow kiln (CFK) and electrical substation currently being constructed will give the mill the largest continuous drying capacity in the southern hemisphere and will operate with renewable biomass pine planation residues.
-Safety systems are also being upgraded, with a new dispatch yard, woodchip collection point and roll out of the Home Safe program.30 Timberlink has also invested \$3.5 million to upgrade the Bell Bay Softwood Mill with a new laser-based Green Mill Vision Scanning system that identifies quality timber for high-grade applications.
+Safety systems are also being upgraded, with a new dispatch yard, woodchip collection point and roll out of the Home Safe program.
+Timberlink has also invested \$3.5 million to upgrade the Bell Bay Softwood Mill with a new laser-based Green Mill Vision Scanning system that identifies quality timber for high-grade applications.
 Both mills employ around 200 people. - OneFortyOne has announced a \$19 million investment in the Jubilee Highway Sawmill for the purchase and installation of a new scanner and two highly efficient Continuous Drying Kilns.
-These projects are due for completion in 2020.31 - Hyne Timber in Tumbarumba, NSW, has invested \$3.7m in seven robots to stack timber into packs and have trained existing team members to operate them.32 - Australian Sustainable Hardwoods has commissioned a new \$3 million timber manufacturing plant, including a high-strain twin band resaw which can maximise the amount of useable timber for staircases, windows, doors and furniture while minimising sawdust and woodchip waste.33 - Parkside Timber has expanded from Queensland to Western Australia with the acquisition of the Auswest Timbers' Greenbushes Mill and Nannup Timber Processing.
-The company will also invest \$1.5 million in a finger jointing machine to process high-value products such as furniture, long-length flooring and decking. - The Eden Sawmill, badly damaged during the 2019/20 bushfire season, will be rebuilt to a higher https://newforests.com.au/new-forests-to-acquire-forestry-assets-of-bunbury-fibre-plantations/>
+These projects are due for completion in 2020. - Hyne Timber in Tumbarumba, NSW, has invested \$3.7m in seven robots to stack timber into packs and have trained existing team members to operate them. - Australian Sustainable Hardwoods has commissioned a new \$3 million timber manufacturing plant, including a high-strain twin band resaw which can maximise the amount of useable timber for staircases, windows, doors and furniture while minimising sawdust and woodchip waste. - Parkside Timber has expanded from Queensland to Western Australia with the acquisition of the Auswest Timbers' Greenbushes Mill and Nannup Timber Processing, and Victorian mills in Orbost and Bairnsdale The company will also invest \$1.5 million in a finger jointing machine to process high-value products such as furniture, long-length flooring and decking. - CLTP Tasmania, owned by the Hermal group, is undertaking a pilot in Tasmania to be followed by a larger scale production plant

-24 Skills Impact, 2019, Forest and Wood Products Industry Sector: IRC Skills Forecast and Proposed Schedule of Work, 2019-2022 25 New Forests, 2020, New Forests to Acquire Forestry Assets of Bunbury Fibre Plantations, viewed April 2020
+&lt;sup>32 Skills Impact, 2019, Forest and Wood Products Industry Sector: IRC Skills Forecast and Proposed Schedule of Work, 2019-2022 New Forests, 2020, New Forests to Acquire Forestry Assets of Bunbury Fibre Plantations, viewed April 2020